crcn/cupboard/README.md

 - All projects accessible via the `cupboard` cli.
 - easily identify which projects have been updated.
 - Customizable actions: publish, bump, etc.

+## To-Do

+- --all flag
+- ability to add custom templates

 ## Installation